bencorrado/bluez-bencorrado/docs/reference/gatt-services.md

 ---
-title: "Accessing GATT services"
+title: "Accessing GATT Services"
 table_of_contents: True
 ---

-# Accessing GATT services
+# Accessing GATT Services

 In this example we want to connect with a LE device and explore its provided GATT services.
 The used LE device in this example provides